sourcegraph/python-langserver/README.md

 # Python language server

 This is a language server for Python that adheres to the [Language Server Protocol (LSP)](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md).
 It uses [Jedi](https://github.com/davidhalter/jedi) to perform source code analysis.
+Python versions 2.x and 3.x are supported.

+**Note: this language server is currently in the early stages of active development and not all features are yet supported.**

 ## Getting started